-MS. FERTIG: This is specifically on the Auditor General and the Attorney General, so my question is, first of all, they said -- my understanding, they didn't -- it was -- since the district had already taken the --
+MS. FERTIG: This is specifically on the

+Auditor General and the Attorney General, so my question is, first of all, they said -- my understanding, they didn't -- it was -- since the

 DR. LYNCH-WALSH: Action.

 MS. FERTIG: -- action, they were not going to give you advice on whether it could be taken or not, but the other part of that question is, did they indicate in any way that they were investigating the actions of the district in making those payments?